1. Let card issuers know you're traveling

-In an emergency situation, if it's your only option, sometimes the benefits of Wi-Fi or public computers outweigh the risks, says Ridout.
-But usually there are better class="mobileFullWidth" alternatives, and it's "generally a bad idea," he says.
+In an emergency situation, if it's your only option, sometimes the benefits of Wi-Fi or public computers outweigh the risks, says Ridout, of Consumer Action.
+But usually there are better alternatives, and it's "generally a bad idea," he says.

 And never put card numbers into websites that don't have a secure connection, says Velasquez.
 "My rule is that I use my (own computer's) secure network for sensitive transactions -- and would only use my phone if there was an urgent need and I was certain that the transmission was secure," she says.

-Bonus security tip: Not using that phone that has all your banking and shopping info?
+Bonus security tip: Not using your phone that contains all of your banking and shopping info?
 Lock it.
-According to a recent study by Aite Group and ACI Worldwide, 11 percent of Americans don't.
+According to a study by Aite Group and ACI Worldwide, 11% of Americans don't.

 "It's time we starting treating our phones like the computers they really are," says Velasquez.